 Can you backwash a pool while vacuuming?

-I sometimes have to stop while I am vacuuming my pool on the filter setting (so the water is passing through the sand filter) because the suction begins to reduce.
-This is due to the sand in the filter becoming clogged which reduces the amount of water that can pass through the sand increasing the back pressure.
+I sometimes have to stop while vacuuming my pool on the filter setting (so the water passes through the sand filter) because the suction begins to reduce.
+This is due to the sand in the filter becoming clogged, which reduces the amount of water that can pass through the sand, increasing the back pressure.

-You can often tell if this is the problem as the reading on the pressure gauge is likely to be higher than normal because of it.
+You can often tell if this is the problem as the reading on the pressure gauge is likely to be higher than usual because of it.

-To restore the suction I switch off the pump and then move the multiport valve to the backwash setting.
-I then run the pump again for a few minutes to remove the dirt that is blocking the sand and then resume vacuuming once I have put the multiport valve back to the filter setting.
+To restore the suction, I switch off the pump and then move the multiport valve to the backwash setting.
+I then run the pump again for a few minutes to remove the dirt blocking the sand and resume vacuuming once I put the multiport valve back to the filter setting.

 I leave the vacuum hose connected to the skimmer port while I do this so no air gets into the system and I can resume vacuuming straight away after the backwash.
 Read my full step-by-step backwash guide for further details.